nemonik/taiga/README.md

 ![](https://github.com/nemonik/taiga/workflows/Building%20and%20Pushed/badge.svg)

-Taiga is an Open Source project management platform for agile development.
+Taiga is an Open Source project management platform for Agile Development.

 There are many project management platforms for Agile.